- Home -

-You can find out how Wookey Hole Caves were formed and more about the different people who have lived here over the Millenia, including the Witch of Wookey Hole, upstairs in the Mill.
+You can find out how Wookey Hole Caves were formed and more about the different people who have lived here over thousnads of years, including the Witch of Wookey Hole, upstairs in the Mill.

 DID YOU KNOW?

-The very first successful cave dive in Britain took place at Wookey Hole.
-Graham Balcombe and Penelope (Mossy) Powell dived to a depth of 52 m (170 ft) into the cave, reaching Chamber 7 in 1935.
+The very first successful cave dive in Britain took place at Wookey Hole in 1935.
+Graham Balcombe and Penelope (Mossy) Powell dived to a depth of 52 m (170 ft) into the cave and discovering Chamber 7.
+They inspired generations of divers to explore further and deeper into the labyrinths beneath the surface.

 The site has provided rich pickings for archaeologists and anthropologists over the years.

-From Roman finds, human skeletons to animal bones, daggers and prehistoric tools, Wookey Hole has produced a treasure trove of incredible artefacts – and you can see some of them in the Cave Diving Exhibition.
+From Roman finds, 2000 year old human skeletons to animal bones, daggers and prehistoric tools, Wookey Hole has produced a treasure trove of incredible artefacts – and you can see some of the latest finds in the Cave Diving Exhibition.

 Wookey Hole was also the site of one of the deepest cave dives in history (to a depth of 90 metres).